-The Hypermedia Research Unit currently consists of the following members:
+The Hypermedia Research Group currently consists of the following members:

 Paul was successful in winning a University of Glamorgan Centenary Studentship.
 He has started a research project investigating the integration of spatial and semantic information in the archaeology domain in collaboration with the GIS Research Unit.
 Paul has previously worked for English Heritage and Wessex Archaeology Ltd.